-1. Introduction to Disaster Risk Financing and Country Engagement
+- Introduction to Disaster Risk Financing and Country Engagement

-2. Early Warning & Africa RiskView
+- Early Warning & Africa RiskView Risk Modelling

-Technical experts from key ministries and departments, who form part of a Technical Working Group, are trained in the use and customisation of Africa RiskView, ARC’s proprietary software and model to estimate disaster risk.
-The software application was developed to define the country’s weather risk profile, underpin ARC Ltd parametric insurance products and trigger early disbursements of funds.
-Technical experts are trained to use and customize Africa RiskView with data on historical rainfall averages, vulnerability assessments, and national agronomy.
-This key step allows governments to develop a country risk profile and through this to determine the relevance and appropriateness of using various risk management tools such as ARC’s risk transfer product.
+Technical experts from key ministries and departments, who form part of a Technical Working Group, are trained in the use and customisation of Africa RiskView, ARC’s proprietary software and model to quantify drought risk.
+The software application was developed to define the country’s weather risk profile, underpin ARC Ltd’s parametric insurance products and trigger early disbursements of funds following a disaster event.
+Technical experts are trained to use and customise Africa RiskView with data from historical rainfall averages, vulnerability assessments, and national agronomy.
+This key step allows governments to develop a country drought risk profile and through this, determine the relevance and appropriateness of using various risk management tools such as ARC’s risk transfer product.
 Similar training is carried out for Tropical Cyclone risk quantification and use of the TC explorer, a software interface for the Tropical Cyclone model.

-3. Contingency Planning
+- Contingency Planning

-In order to take out insurance from ARC Ltd, a country must develop a Contingency Plan governing the use of any ARC Ltd insurance payout in case of a disaster.
+In order to take out insurance from ARC Ltd, a country must develop a contingency plan outlining the use of any ARC Ltd insurance payout in case of a disaster.
 With advisory support from ARC, the country develops an operations plan that meets the Certificate of Good Standing (CGS) Standards established by the ARC Governing Board.
-ARC works with in-country technical experts in emergency response and social protection to explore existing contingency funding mechanisms in the country that could be complemented by ARC and to look at supporting the scale up of existing social protection programmes.
+ARC works with in-country technical experts in emergency response and social protection to explore existing contingency funding mechanisms and response activities in the country that could be complemented and used by ARC payout and to consider supporting the scaling-up of existing social protection programmes.
 These plans must go through independent reviews to by experts in contingency planning and humanitarian response as well as the Peer Review Committee of the ARC Board to assess their feasibility before they are approved by the ARC Governing Board.
-Through its work, ARC can help protect gains made under these regular programmes from being wiped away by weather-related risks.
+Through its work, ARC can help protect gains made under these regular programmes from being wiped away by weather-related risks

-4. Risk Transfer
+- Risk Transfer